Customer Experience in B2B – unnecessary or underestimated?

 I am quite sure that it will be an exciting, thrilling journey that companies have to embark on here.
 And I look forward to each and every task on this journey, because as an absolute advocate of customer focus, I believe in the opportunity and power of change.
 Also in B2B. 🙂

-Tamara-Jane Schickle has published another article on the t2informatik blog:
+Tamara-Jane Schickle has published two more articles on the t2informatik Blog:

 Tamara-Jane Schickle works as Product Manager and Team Leader Development at Omikron Data Solution GmbH.
 After training as a public administration specialist, she tried her hand at various professions in order to find something that really suits her.
 In 2015 she first came in contact with agile software development and that is where she discovered her passion: doing something with people and using common sense.
 She has been working for Omikron since 2019 and enjoys the daily challenges.